nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-marketplace/partner-certified-addons.md

 title: Nuxeo Partner Certified Addons
 review:
   comment: ''
-  date: ''
+  date: '2020-08-27'
   status: ok
 labels:
   - marketplace
 toc: true
 ---

-## Global presentation
+## Global Presentation

 The Nuxeo partner community builds, maintains and distribute Nuxeo connectors through the Nuxeo Marketplace.

-Production ready addons needs to follow standard requirements to be recognized as **Nuxeo certified**:
+Production-ready addons need to follow standard requirements to be recognized as **Nuxeo Certified**:
 - The addon will be available for the current Long Term Support versions, and the next one.
-- The addon will follow coding best practices (More on the [Nuxeo Core Developer Guide](https://doc.nuxeo.com/corg/)).
+- The addon will follow coding best practices (more info on the [Nuxeo Core Developer Guide](https://doc.nuxeo.com/corg/)).
 - Nuxeo has access to the sources of the addon.
-- The vendor commits to delivering a user documentation and a configuration documentation of the plugin in english.
+- The vendor commits to delivering user documentation and configuration documentation of the plugin in English.

 ## Nuxeo Certified Addon Levels